nicholsons/reassessment-comp0035-cw2/README.md

 1. Create a project in VS Code, PyCharm or other Python IDE
 2. Create and activate a virtual Python environment.
-3. The coursework code has the following structure:
+3. The coursework code should have the following structure:

     ```text
      my_project/